 The Alberta School Councils’ Association has incorporated “three simple steps” into our everyday practices – including territory acknowledgment in email messages, meetings, events, and at every workshop delivered – including virtual.

 Three Simple Actions

-There are some fairly easy things that each of us can do in our schools and our classrooms to inspire our children to seek truth and live reconciliation.
+There are some fairly simple things that each of us can do in our schools and our classrooms to inspire our children to seek truth and live reconciliation.